-Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies (the "ABA studies").
-The ABA studies examine purchase agreements of publicly available transactions involving private companies that occurred in the year prior to each study (and in the case of the 2017 study, including the first half of 2017).
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the average transaction value within the 2017 study was \$176.3 million.
+Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies.
+The ABA studies examine purchase agreements of publicly available transactions involving private companies.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the median transaction value within the 2019 study was \$145 million.

-Over the seven ABA studies (2005-2017), the inclusion of EOR provisions ranged from 76% to 94% of the reported agreements, with the last four studies all observing values in excess of 90%.
-Thus, not only are parties increasingly including EOR provisions in M&A purchase agreements, but the provision has become commonplace in such agreements.
-On the other hand, during the same time period, reported agreements including a provision making indemnification a non-exclusive remedy ranged from 2% to 13%, with the last four studies all observing values of 2%.
+Over the eight ABA studies (2005-2019), the inclusion of EOR provisions ranged from 76% to 95% of the reported agreements, with the last five studies all observing values in excess of 90%.
+Thus, not only are parties increasingly including EOR provisions in M&A purchase agreements, but the provision has become commonplace.

+On the other hand, during the same time period, reported agreements including a provision making indemnification a non-exclusive remedy ranged from 2% to 13%, with the last five studies all seeing values of 1% or 2%.
 Some agreements reviewed in the ABA studies remained silent on the topic of exclusivity, with silence observed in between 4% and 14% of agreements.

-As discussed above, it is common for the parties to agree to carve-out certain exception to EOR provisions.
-According to the ABA studies, "fraud" is a common carve-out to EOR provisions, present in over 80% of the reviewed agreements in study (with the exception of the 2009 study).
-In studies that included a fraud carve-out, there is a steady trend to define fraud with some specificity.
+As discussed above, it is common for the parties to agree to carve-out certain exceptions to EOR provisions.
+According to the ABA studies, "fraud" is a common carve-out to EOR provisions, present in over 80% of the agreements reviewed in seven of the eight studies.
+In deals that included a fraud carve-out, there is a steady trend to define fraud with some specificity.
 According to the ABA studies, commonly used definitions for fraud were "actual fraud," "intentional fraud," "actual knowledge of breach when made," "express intention to deceive," and "common law fraud."
-[7]

-Other common carve-outs are: excluding "intentional misrepresentation," which increased to 43% in the 2017 study, and excluding "equitable remedies," which was present in 80% of the agreements reviewed in the 2017 study and has increased substantially over the past three studies (jumping from 56% in 2011 to 80% in 2017).
-However, excluding "breaches of covenants," which was present in a relatively small percentage of the agreements reviewed, seems to be on the decline (down from 18% in 2005 to 6% in 2017).
+Other common carve-outs from EOR provisions are for: "intentional misrepresentations," increasing to 43% in the 2017 study before dipping to 20% in the 2019 study, and "equitable remedies," present in 86% of the agreements reviewed in the 2019 study, jumping from 56% in 2011.
+Exclusions for "breaches of covenants" have been present in a relatively small percentage of the agreements reviewed and seemingly on the decline (down from 18% in 2005 to 9% in 2019).